joshuaallenshaw/KISS-PSScripts/README.md

 ## Directory

 * **Test-PendingReboot** - Used to determine is a machine has changes pending a reboot or changes requiring a reboot.
 Pipeline input and output supported.

+* **Clean-Disk** - Used to free space by removing temporary, outdated, and junk files.